MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_templatenotfounderror.md

-ParameterParsing            | Parameter cannot be parsed correctly LicenseNotTrusted            | Publishing license not issued by trusted source DoubleKey            | A paremeter for double key encryption is needed and missing ErrorCode of bad input error.
+ParameterParsing            | Parameter cannot be parsed correctly LicenseNotTrusted            | Publishing license not issued by trusted source DoubleKey            | A paremeter for double key encryption is needed and missing ErrorCode of bad input error.r.